panindrakumar84/healthtick-calendar/README.md

 npm run dev
 ```

-The application should now be running on `http://localhost:5173` (or another port if 5173 is in use).
+The application should now be running on `http://localhost:5173`